mr-rycho/cielab-demo/readme.md

 To see how this algorithm is doing take a look at `outl.png`.
 On the left side we have already picked `n-1` colors (`n=11`).
 On the bottom there are `k` candidates (`k=10`) for the `n`-th color.
 Inside the matrix there are color distances: in every cell there are two numbers:
-* the number on the top is the distance calculated by euclidian in yuv space
+* the number on the top is the distance calculated by euclidian in yuv space (_e-yuv_)
 * the number below is the distance calculated by the _cie2000_ method

 The underlined numbers are `minDist`s.
 For many cases both algorithms pick the same color.
 Both numbers also appear on the bottom colored line.
-The underlined number mark which color was picked as the `n`-th color by each algorithm.
-You can see that the first algo picked the light-pink color because it is at least `0.0463` from every of `n-1` colors.
-However it is noticable that it is similar to the a-bit-darker pink (position 2 from the top).
+The underlined numbers in bottom line mark which color was picked as the `n`-th color by each algorithm.
+You can see that the first algorithm picked the light-pink color because it is at least `0.0463` from every of `n-1` colors.
+However it is noticeable that this color is similar to the a-bit-darker pink (position 2 from the top).
 The _cielab2000_ algorithm picked the dark green color because its `minDist` is `26.1630` .
+Also check other numbers: according to _e-yuv_ algorithm the light pink (down 10) is closer to salmon (left 10) than to dark pink (left 2) and dark green (down 8) is closer to dark blue (left 4) than the pinks to each other (0.0281 < 0.0737).
+Yellow (down 6) is closer to light green (left 1) than to other yellow (left 6).

 The lab stuff taken from [github/StanfordHCI](https://github.com/StanfordHCI/c3/blob/master/java/src/edu/stanford/vis/color/LAB.java) .